svenakela/testcafewrapper/README.md

 # BROWSER INTERACTION WRAPPER

+This branch has a simple GUI to let you interact with the server.
+You need to start this server AND the server in `client` to get the entire shebang.

+There are two specs added, one "classic" and one functional programmed.
+Both fetch cycling stats and can be accessed via the client GUI.

 Wrapping the test tool [TestCafe](https://devexpress.github.io/testcafe/) with a REST interface making it possible to run specs with an http request.

 ## Usage